 Problem Statement

-The problem is a lack of comprehensive examination of the organization’s impact on communication competence and leadership development among members of Toastmasters International due to limited prior research on these dual aspects within a diverse member population.
+The problem is Toastmasters International may not adequately assess its development on the communication competence and leadership practices of its diverse members..
+Assessment of mission attainment and organizational objectives is a best practice for membership associations like Toastmasters International ().

 Purpose Statement

-The purpose of this study is to examine how participation in Toastmasters International contributes to the development of communication competence and leadership development among its members.
+The purpose of this study is to examine how participation in Toastmasters International contributes to the development of communication competence and leadership practices among its members.

 Background of the Problem (1-2 pages)

 The contemporary landscape of personal and professional development is marked by diverse organizations and programs aimed at enhancing individuals' communication competence and leadership skills and the task of assessing the communication competence is a complex process.
-(Schirmer, J. M., Mauksch, L., Lang, F., Marvel, M. K., Zoppi, K., Epstein, R. M., Brock, D., & Pryzbylski, M., 2005) While there is a substantial body of literature addressing these areas, a significant gap exists concerning the specific impact of Toastmasters International, a global organization renowned for its commitment to these skillsets.
+(Schirmer, Mauksch, Lang, F., Marvel, M. K., Zoppi, K., Epstein, R. M., Brock, D., & Pryzbylski, M., 2005) While there is a substantial body of literature addressing these areas, a significant gap exists concerning the specific impact of Toastmasters International, a global organization renowned for its commitment to these skillsets.
 This absence of comprehensive examination presents an opportunity for scholarly inquiry.

 The rationale for pursuing research on the impact of Toastmasters International in this context is two-fold.
 First, it is imperative to address the research gap to provide a more nuanced understanding of the organization's effectiveness in fostering communication competence and leadership development.
 While general principles of communication and leadership abound in the literature, the distinct context, practices, and community dynamics within Toastmasters International necessitate a dedicated investigation.